💻 Work from Australia's most inspiring locations — explore day tours →

 Do I need a special visa to work remotely in Australia?

+Australia does not currently offer a dedicated digital nomad visa.
 Australian citizens and permanent residents need no special visa.
-International visitors should check their visa conditions — Working Holiday visas (subclass 417/462) allow work, while tourist visas generally don't.
-Always verify current requirements with the Department of Home Affairs.
+International visitors should check their visa conditions — Working Holiday visas (subclass 417/462) allow work and cost $495, available for those aged 18–30 (or up to 35 for some nationalities).
+Visitor visas allow remote work for overseas clients but don't permit local employment.
+Always verify current requirements at immi.homeaffairs.gov.au or through Smartraveller.

 How much does it cost to live as a digital nomad in Australia?

 Budget roughly $1,500–2,500 AUD per month outside major capitals for accommodation, food, transport, and coworking.
-Sydney and Melbourne run higher, while Brisbane, Cairns, and regional towns offer better value for the same quality of life.
+Sydney and Melbourne run higher.
+Shared flat costs range approximately $900–1,300 USD/month in outer-to-mid suburbs of major cities.
+Coworking spaces range from $30/day (Hub Australia, Fishburners day pass) up to $550/month for a dedicated WeWork desk.
+Brisbane, Cairns, and regional towns offer considerably better value for the same quality of life.

-What are the best coworking spaces in Queensland?
+What are the best coworking spaces for remote workers in Queensland?

-Brisbane has Rivercity Labs and Fishburners.
+Brisbane has Rivercity Labs and Fishburners (hubs for the tech and startup community), plus Hub Australia locations with day passes from around $30.
 The Gold Coast and Sunshine Coast have dedicated hubs for freelancers and remote workers.
 Cairns has waterfront coworking options.
-Most offer day passes so you can try before committing.
+Most offer day passes — try before committing to a monthly membership.

 Can I combine remote work with tours and activities?

 Absolutely.
-Many nomads work mornings then explore afternoons and weekends.
-Cooee Tours runs small-group day tours across Queensland — Gold Coast, Brisbane, and Cairns — designed to fit around a flexible work schedule.
+Australia's time zone overlap with Asia-Pacific markets means many nomads schedule calls in the morning and finish by mid-afternoon — leaving entire afternoons for exploration.
+Cooee Tours runs small-group day tours across Queensland — Gold Coast, Brisbane, and Cairns — designed to fit perfectly around a flexible remote work schedule.

 Your Nomad Chapter Starts Here